 Once the cake is baked and cooled, you’ll then top if off with an insanely easy lemon glaze.
 You don’t want to skip this part, it really gives an added zing to the cake.

-A QUICK LOOK AT SOME OF THE INGREDIENTS FOR THIS CAKE:
+A LOOK AT SOME OF THE INGREDIENTS FOR THE LEMON RASPBERRY BUNDT CAKE:

 I went with the regular creaming method for this one.
 That means you’ll be whipping up the sugar and butter until light and fluffy, adding in the eggs one at a time and then alternately adding in the liquid and dry ingredients.